jpmit/lennyffs/README.md

 * NPT Metropolis Monte-Carlo
 * NVE Molecular Dynamics

-FFS can be used, but 'direct simulation' (i.e. normal simulation) is also possible.
+For rare event simulation, either FFS or Umbrella Sampling (US) can be used,but 'direct simulation' (i.e. normal Monte-Carlo simulation) is also possible.

 REQUIREMENTS
 ------------

 Python 2.x

 Numpy

 Boost C++ libraries

 C++ compiler

 Fortran compiler

 INSTALLATION
 ------------

-Below and in the rest of the document [base] refers to the base path of the root code directory (the directory that this README file is contained in).
+Below and in the rest of the document [base] refers to the base path of the root code directory (the directory that this README.md file is contained in).

-Steps to install:
+To install, simply run the script [base]/setup.sh

+This will do the following:

 * Navigate to [base]/modules/fortran and run 'make' to compile fortran library